revbayes/revbayes.github.io/tutorials/brownian/index.md

     map_tree = mapTree(treetrace,"output/primates_mass_DA_ext_MAP.tree")

 \
-Don’t forget to change the output file names in the monitors, otherwise your old analyses files will be overwritten.
+Don't forget to change the output file names in the monitors, otherwise your old analyses files will be overwritten.

 Exercises {#exercises-2 .unnumbered}